The best thing you will ever read about living with Renewable Energy battery storage.

-In this article, you are going to learn what my process was for going solar and what I did first.
-How I selected my solar system, the reason’s I did what I did and of course, how much it all cost and some more about our solar courses and ways to invest in your knowledge.
+In this article, you are going to learn what my process was for going solar, what I did first, how I selected my solar system, the reasons I did what I did, and of course, how much it all cost, followed by some more about our solar courses and ways to invest in your knowledge.

-I lived on a 650sqm block in the middle of Sydney and we wanted to use electricity for as much as possible as getting wood was a big job for me with the distance to travel to do it sustainably.
+I lived on a 650sqm block in the middle of Sydney and we wanted to use electricity for as much as possible because getting wood was a big job for me with the distance to travel to do it sustainably.

 Before you get excited by looking at what type of solar panels and batteries you want and are going to spend your money and environmental resources on, there is another step that is the most important.Understand your load.
-For example, you are going to go and tow a heavy load with your car, the first thing you check is if your car is capable of towing that load.
-If not, what do you do?
+For example, when you are going to tow a heavy load with your car, the first thing you check is if your car is capable of towing that load.
+If it’s not, what do you do?
 Well, you hire a car or ask your mate that has a ute if you can borrow it to move a heavy load.
-So, when you're planning to live on solar and batteries, the most important thing to understand is your load and it is important that you do this before you go and buy a solar system.
+So, when you're planning to live on solar and batteries, the most important thing to understand is your load.I cannot stress enough how important it is that you do this, before you go and buy a solar system.
 Trust me, your mate won’t lend you their solar panels or batteries!
 And the mate that says 'I have a generator you can borrow' will always be a cheap and nasty generator that won’t be any good.

 Next, I went crazy and upgraded everything.
 I also cheated and used an interest-free credit card to do this.
 People always say "I can’t afford it" when I suggest they upgrade their electrical appliances.
 Use the system we did.
 We spent $7000 on fitting out our whole house with electrical equipment.
-Our flatmates of ten years moved out, so we said "You take all the electrical stuff" and we went ahead and upgraded it all to energy-efficient appliances.
-With the interest-free card, work out how much per week it is and make sure its paid off within that time.
-For us, for example, it was $7000 over 48 month’s interest-free which cost $145 per month.
-That left more cash flow for the solar system.
-If you own your home there are companies that will finance your solar system.If you are interested contact me.
-Make sure you can afford it and cut the card up once you have used your interest-free stuff up.
-Using that card after your initial purchases is where they cost you a fortune in interest.
+Our flatmates of ten years moved out, so we said "You take all the electrical stuff" and went ahead and upgraded it all to energy-efficient appliances.
+With the interest-free card, work out how much per week it is, and make sure it’s paid off within that time.
+For us, for example, it was $7000 over 48 months interest-free which cost $145 per month.
+This left more cash flow for the solar system.
+Alternatively, if you do own your home, there are companies that will finance your solar system.If you are interested contact me.
+Make sure you can afford it, and cut the card up once you have used your interest-free stuff up.
+Using that card after your initial purchases is where it costs you a fortune in interest.

 You might have other things that you want to use in your system, this is the reason it is so important to learn how much power they consume and build your system to suit all of your appliances that you want to run.
 Here is avideo for an example.

-As you can see, by understanding your load you can reduce your load.
-If there is only one thing you do when thinking about solar it's to reduce your load or even just to understand it.
+As you can see, by understanding your load, you can reduce your load.
+If there is only one thing you do when thinking about solar, it's to reduce your load or even just to understand it.
 That will be the best thing you can do.
-When you understand your load you will understand which devices you can and can’t use when your batteries get low and that is the key to having a good renewable energy experience.
+When you understand your load, you will understand which devices you can and can’t use when your batteries get low, and that is the key to having a good renewable energy experience.
 Next was building my system and my budget started at $15,000.

 I could only imagine what would happen to someone that doesn’t have half the idea I do.
 In the end, I did it myself.
-(I was attempting to follow the rules and get an electrician to sign it off) And now I have a better way of explaining it to electricians and how I would advise to do it in the future.
-Now the house has the grid as a backup if we run out of power we just flick a switch and the house is back on mains power, which we never required to do before we moved either!
+(I was attempting to follow the rules and get an electrician to sign it off).
+Now I have a better way of explaining it to electricians, and how I would advise to do it in the future.
+The house now has the grid as a backup.
+If we run out of power, we just flick a switch and the house is back on mains power- which we never required to do before we moved either!

-Thanks for reading and I hoped this helped. please share on social media if this helped you in any way.
+Thanks for reading and I hoped this helped.
+Please share on social media if this helped you in any way.
 It might help someone else as well.
 Go and like our solarFacebook Page If you would like to know more or any other specific detailscontact us.
 Don't be shy.